dotnet/efcore/.github/ISSUE_TEMPLATE.md

-### Steps to reproduce
-Ideally include a complete code listing that we can run to reproduce the issue.
-Alternatively, you can provide a project/solution that we can run.

-### The issue
 Describe what is not working as expected.

 If you are seeing an exception, include the full exceptions details (message and stack trace).